miam-miam/prse/README.md

 assert_eq!(many, vec![true, false, true, false]);
 ```

-Additionally you can use the [`try_parse!`] macro if you don't want to panic when the parsing fails.
+You can use the [`try_parse!`] macro if you don't want to panic when the parsing fails.

 [`try_parse!`]: https://docs.rs/prse/latest/prse/macro.try_parse.html